urbit/urbit.org-reloaded/content/grants/2024/math-sci-lib.md

 +++
-title = "Machine Learning and Scientific Computing on Urbit" date = "2024-05-05"
+title = "Machine Learning and Numerical Computing on Urbit" date = "2024-05-05"

 [taxonomies]